Bernese Mountain Dog: Height and weight ranges

 Dogs stand some 64±– cm at the withers, bitches some 58±– cm; ideal heights according to the international breed standard are in the ranges 66±– cm and 60±– cm respectively.
 Weights are approximately in the range 35±– kg for dogs and 35±– kg for bitches.

 Physical traits

-Considered a dry-mouthed breed, the Bernese mountain dog is slightly longer than it is tall, highly muscular, with a strong, wide back.
-The head of a Bernese mountain dog is flat on the top with a moderate stop, and the ears are medium-sized, triangular, set high, and rounded at the top.
+Considered a dry-mouthed breed, the Bernese Mountain Dog is slightly longer than it is tall, highly muscular, with a strong, wide back.
+The head of a Bernese Mountain Dog is flat on the top with a moderate stop, and the ears are medium-sized, triangular, set high, and rounded at the top.
 The teeth have a scissors bite.
 The legs of the Bernese are straight and strong, with round, arched toes.
-The dewclaws of the Bernese are often removed.
+The rear dewclaws of the Bernese are often removed.
 Its bushy tail is carried low.